splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config-advanced.rst

 For basic Helm chart configuration, see :ref:`otel-kubernetes-config`.
 For log configuration, refer to :ref:`otel-kubernetes-config-logs`.

-Override the underlying OpenTelemetry agent configuration
+Override the default OpenTelemetry agent configuration
 ==============================================================

-You can override the underlying OpenTelemetry agent configuration to use your own OpenTelemetry Agent configuration.
-To do this, include a custom configuration in the ``agent.config`` parameter in the values.yaml configuration.
+You can override the default OpenTelemetry agent configuration to use your own configuration.
+To do this, include a custom configuration using the ``agent.config`` parameter in the values.yaml file.
 This custom configuration is merged into the default agent configuration.
-Parts of the configuration (for example, ``service``, ``pipelines``, ``logs``, and ``processors`` need to be fully re-defined after the files are merged.
+Parts of the configuration, for example ``service``, ``pipelines``, ``logs``, and ``processors``, need to be fully redefined after the files are merged.

 The following example shows a ``values.yaml`` file with custom gateway values: